Why Do Teens Drink Alcohol?

 - Co-occurring mental health disorder

 Even if your child has a combination of these risk factors, that does not automatically mean that they will end up becoming an alcoholic.
 It simply means that they are predisposed to alcoholism, and need to keep a closer watch than most people on their drinking behavior.
-On the flip side, a child may develop a substance use disorder during the teen years and beyond even without experiencing any of these risk factors.
+On the flip side, a child may develop an alcohol use disorder during the teen years and beyond even without experiencing any of these risk factors.

 Why Do Teens Binge Drink?